savvy-coders/sc-curriculum/Week8-RestApiBackend/Week8-Homework/8-Homework.md

 <br>

-- You should have the folder structure for the backend server in your SPA, else create it -
+- Build an Express server for your backend
+- Start building a Mongo Database for your backend